emadamic/Adamic_Assn5/README.md

 # Assn5
 This is my repo for BIOL 7863 Assignment 5.
-It contains two Jupyter notebooks, and the necessary data files.

-INSTRUCTIONS TO RUN:
+INSTRUCTIONS:

-1. "Update_GuestList.ipynb": Run this first, it will create a text file of the updated guest list (Part 3 of the assignment).
+1. First run "Update_GuestList.ipynb".
+This is a Jupyter notebook that will create a text file "updated_guest_list.txt" in your current directory, which is the Part 3 of the assignment.

+2. Via command line, run:
+python3 Adamic_Assn5 guest_list.txt
+python3 Adamic_Assn5 updated_guest_list.txt

-2. "Adamic_Assn5.ipynb": Run this via command line, as it is written via argument parisng.
-The input file can be the original guest list, as well as the updated guest list created from the Update_GuestList.ipynb notebook.
-It will output the number of people who will eat turkey, and the amount of turkey needed (Parts 1 and 2 of the assignment).
+This will print the number of people who will eat turkey, and the amount of turkey needed (Parts 1 and 2 of the assignment), for both the original and the updated guest list.